 Jewish Neighborhood Voices Educational Resources

-Developed through a Community Impact Grant from Combined Jewish Philanthropy and classroom visits to local schools, synagogues, and teen programs in 2024-2025, these Jewish Neighborhood Voices Educational Resources are for educators looking to bring oral history and place-based learning into the classroom.
+Developed through a Community Impact Grant from Combined Jewish Philanthropy and classroom visits to local schools, synagogues, and teen programs, these Jewish Neighborhood Voices Educational Resources are intended for educators who want to bring oral history and place-based learning into the classroom.

-We ask these questions in the classroom, as it can help students understand the importance of a community’s narrative—and what might lie beyond it—but also to look for opportunities to partner and expand these resources.
+We ask these questions in the classroom to help students understand the importance of a community’s narrative—and what might lie beyond it—as well as look for opportunities to partner and expand these resources.

 Thank you for visiting!
 Please consider supporting the Jewish Heritage Center’s work to preserve, explore, and advance understanding of Jewish history and heritage.